-- Simpler drag-and-drop GUI and AI-assisted programming will become mainstream.
+- Simple drag-and-drop GUI and AI-assisted design will become mainstream.

-- AI will take away the technical difficulty for “normal people”.
+- AI will reduce technical difficulty.
 The barrier of entry becomes very low for anyone to hop into programming.

-- “Normal people” will be able to do programming to a certain degree with the help of AI.
+- Everyone will be able to do programming to a certain degree with the help of AI.

-- An “AI-assisted programmer” will be much more productive than a “non-AI programmer”.
+- Companies will prefer an “AI-assisted programmer” over a “non-AI programmer”.

 THE WORLD WILL STILL NEED PROGRAMMERS!